Aventine Secession (20th century): Outcome

-In the following days, after the attempted assassination of Mussolini on October 31, the constitution was suspended and the laws of exceptional, the leggi fascistissime, were approved.
-With the king's decree of November 5, a Testo unico delle leggi di pubblica sicurezza, the government approved the reintroduction of the death penalty, as well as the suppression of all antifascist newspapers and periodicals, the institution of police confinement of suspects without evidence, and the creation of a special administrative body, the Tribunale speciale per la difesa dello Stato With the regal decree of November 6, all Italian political parties, except for the National Fascist Party, were suppressed to quash any public dissent and create the conditions for a dictatorship.
+In the following days, after the attempted assassination of Mussolini on 31 October, the constitution was suspended and the laws of exceptional, the leggi fascistissime, were approved.
+With the king's decree of 5 November, a Testo unico delle leggi di pubblica sicurezza, the government approved the reintroduction of the death penalty, as well as the suppression of all antifascist newspapers and periodicals, the institution of police confinement of suspects without evidence, and the creation of a special administrative body, the Tribunale speciale per la difesa dello Stato With the regal decree of 6 November, all Italian political parties, except for the National Fascist Party, were suppressed to quash any public dissent and create the conditions for a dictatorship.

-On November 9, 1926, the Chamber reopened to ratify the exceptional laws and also to deliberate on the secession of the 123 Aventinian parliamentarians, as well as the dissident journalist Massimo Rocca.
+On 9 November 1926, the Chamber reopened to ratify the exceptional laws and also to deliberate on the secession of the 123 Aventinian parliamentarians, as well as the dissident journalist Massimo Rocca.

 In the first motion, presented by Roberto Farinacci, debated the Aventinians and their parliamentary secession, excluding the communists who had returned to the hall.
 Augusto Turati then amended the motion to include the communists as well.
 Due to the previous regal orders, the only opposition members present were the 6 members belonging to the Giolittiana faction: already, the night before, Antonio Gramsci had been arrested, in violation of the parliamentary immunity still in force.
 Through the motions, it was declared that the Aventinian secessionists had forfeited their seats in the Chamber.

-Socialist Filippo Turati successfully fled to Corsica in December 1926 on a motorboat lead by Italian antifascist Italo Oxilia, with the help of Carlo Rosselli, Ferruccio Parri, Sandro Pertini.
+Socialist Filippo Turati successfully fled to Corsica in December 1926 on a motorboat led by Italian antifascist Italo Oxilia, with the help of Carlo Rosselli, Ferruccio Parri, Sandro Pertini.
 In 1932, he died in exile in Paris.
 After Gramsci's arrest, he spent 8 years in a Turin prison.

 Among the other Aventinian deputies forced into exile were Bruno Buozzi, Arturo Labriolo, Claudio Treves, Guido Picelli, Ruggero Grieco, Emilio Lussu, Cipriano Facchinetti, Eugenio Chiesa, and Mario Bergmano.
 The socialist Giuseppe Romita, the communist Luigi Repossi, and the republican Cino Macrelli each spent years in jail.
 Whoever was not imprisoned had to abandon their political life until the fall of fascism.

-After the fascist regime fell, the Constituent Assembly of Italy of the new Italian Republic created the Constitution of Italy on January 1, 1948.
+After the fascist regime fell, the Constituent Assembly of Italy of the new Italian Republic created the Constitution of Italy on 1 January 1948.
 One article specified the criteria for the "Senators by right" of the first legislature.
-Other than those elected in the Senate of the Kingdom of Italy, the article added those who were "declared forfeited in the session of the Chamber of November 9, 1926."
+Other than those elected in the Senate of the Kingdom of Italy, the article added those who were "declared forfeited in the session of the Chamber of 9 November 1926."
 As a result, 106 senators were nominated, in addition to the 237 selected in the 1948 Italian general election.